ARM-software/Tool-Solutions/docker/tensorflow-aarch64/README.md

   * Stage 2: 'libs' image including essential tools and libraries such as Python and OpenBLAS
   * Stage 3: 'tools' image, including a Python3 virtual environment in userspace and a build of NumPy and SciPy against OpenBLAS, as well as other Python essentials
   * Stage 4: 'dev' image, including Bazel and TensorFlow and the source code
-  * Stage 4b: 'serving' image, an optional final stage, in place of stages 4 and 5, which provides a TensorFlow Serving Docker image (for more details see [Building a Tensorflow Serving image](#building-a-tensorflow-serving-image))'serving' image.
   * Stage 5: 'tensorflow' image, including only the Python3 virtual environment, the TensorFlow module, the basic benchmarks, and the example scripts.
 Bazel and TensorFlow sources are not included in this image

 To see the command line options for `build.sh` use: